ALUMINUM SCRAP SORTING

 Magnetic separation of ferrous metals

-Firstly, magnets often separate the iron content out of the material flow.
+Firstly, magnets are often used to separate free iron pieces and compounds out of the material flow.
 This is essential to prevent contamination in subsequent processing steps and to recover valuable ferrous metals.

 STEINERT magnetic solutions